Peugeot 208 hatchback - Engines, drive & performance

 Peugeot 208 petrol engines

 Petrol is expected to power the majority of 208s and your choice is fairly straightforward: the same 1.2-litre PureTech three-cylinder engine, but in 75, 100 or 130 guises.
-They're named roughly in line with the power they offer, and the entry-level 75 model gets 74bhp and takes 14.9 seconds to get from 0-62mph.
+They're named roughly in line with the power they offer, and the entry-level 75 model gets 74bhp and takes 14.9 seconds to get from 0-62mph, and is only available in the most basic 208 model.
 It also has almost half the pulling power of the 100 version, so we'd avoid it unless you're on a really tight budget.
-The 99bhp model also gets a six-speed manual gearbox instead of a five-speed, making it more flexible for motorway cruising.
-Its extra power and grunt should make it feel much more lively, as attested by a brisk 9.9 second 0-62mph dash.
+The 99bhp model also gets a six-speed manual gearbox in the lower trim levels instead of a five-speed, making it more flexible for motorway cruising.
+Its extra power and grunt should make it feel much more lively, as attested by a brisk 9.9-second 0-62mph dash.
 In back-to-back testing it proved quicker than the equivalent Renault Clio, if slightly less refined.
 It's also possible to fit the PureTech 100 with an eight-speed automatic gearbox, but this reduces its acceleration to 62mph by around a second.

 The range-topping PureTech 130 model has a punchy 129bhp, cutting its 0-62mph time to just 8.7 seconds, which is 0.3 seconds faster than a Ford Fiesta EcoBoost with 138bhp.
 It comes with Peugeot's eight-speed automatic as standard and is a brilliant engine.
 It has very little lag for a turbocharged engine, the rev needle zips around to the redline and it makes a cultured noise too.